-- Staff meetings with BBII QA/Quality Control (QC) management representatives continue weekly. - Continued review of BBII-generated Nonconformance Reports (NCR) and Construction Discrepancy Reports for proper discrepancy condition, cause, disposition, corrective and preventive action and verification of closure. - Continued review and approval of Design Variance Requests for BBII and PGH Wong for QA/QC and inspection issues/concerns. - Continued review of BBII QC Inspectors Daily Reports, Construction QC Reports and Surveillance Reports for work scope, performance of required duties, adequacy, non-conformances, test/inspection results, follow-up on unresolved issues, and preciseness. - Continued review of BBII Material Receipt Reports, Certificates of Conformance, Certified Tests Reports, and Certificates of Analysis to ensure delivered project materials conform to specifications, and that contractually required quality and test support documents are adequate and reflect concise conditions per the purchase order requirements. - Continued regularly scheduled design reviews and surveillances on project design packages. - Continued review of Stadler QA activities including NCR review, Inspection Exception Reports, Car History Reports, and Weekly Status Reports. - Conducted two audits of PGH Wong Design Packages: OCS Basic Design Assemblies Design Change Notification (DCN) and Signal Systems Ductbanks Segment 4, DCN. - Reviewed the Stadler response to the Corrective Action Request (CAR) issued in April for inadequate "cause" and "corrective action" on Stadler-generated NCRs.
-The response was rejected and returned for further actions. - Issued a CAR to the Tunnel Modification contractor, ProVen, for lack of implementation of non-conformance system to properly document construction discrepancies.
+- Staff meetings with BBII QA/Quality Control (QC) management representatives continue weekly. - Continued review of BBII-generated Nonconformance Reports (NCR) and Construction Discrepancy Reports for proper discrepancy condition, cause, disposition, corrective and preventive action and verification of closure. - Continued review and approval of Design Variance Requests for BBII and PGH Wong for QA/QC and inspection issues/concerns. - Continued review of BBII QC Inspectors Daily Reports, Construction QC Reports and Surveillance Reports for work scope, performance of required duties, adequacy, non-conformances, test/inspection results, follow-up on unresolved issues, and preciseness. - Continued review of BBII Material Receipt Reports, Certificates of Conformance, Certified Tests Reports, and Certificates of Analysis to ensure delivered project materials conform to specifications, and that contractually required quality and test support documents are adequate and reflect concise conditions per the purchase order requirements. - Continued regularly scheduled design reviews and surveillances on project design packages. - Continued review of Stadler QA activities including NCR review, Inspection Exception Reports, Car History Reports, and Weekly Status Reports. - Conducted a supplier audit of LB Foster, the manufacturer of Insulation Joints, in Pueblo, Colorado.
+There were no findings and two observations. - Reviewed the Stadler response to the Corrective Action Request (CAR) issued in April for inadequate "cause" and "corrective action" on Stadler-generated NCRs.
+The response was rejected and returned for further actions.